 Complete injury.
 There is no function below the level of the injury.
 This means no feeling or movement.
 Both sides of the body are equally affected.
 Complete injuries can happen at any level of the spinal cord.

 Incomplete injury.
 There is some function below the level of the injury.
-This could be movement in 1 limb more than the other, feeling in parts of the body, or more function on 1 side of the body than the other.
+This could be movement in one limb more than the other, feeling in parts of the body, or more function on one side of the body than the other.
 Incomplete injuries can happen at any level of the spinal cord.

 What causes an acute spinal cord injury?

 There are many causes of SCI.
 The more common injuries happen when the area of the spine or neck is bent or compressed.
 This can be caused by:

 Birth injuries, which often affect the spinal cord in the neck area

 Car accidents, either when a person is a passenger in a car or is hit by a car

 Violence, such as injuries that pierce the spinal cord, including gunshots and stab wounds

 Who is at risk for an acute spinal cord injury?

 Age is the main risk factor linked to spinal cord injuries.
 Young adult males (between ages 15 and 35) and older adults are at the highest risk.